RyanandPickles/WestviewMathClub/README.md

 # WestviewMathClub
-Saur like what is this Ryan
+So like what is this Ryan